hemsmalli5/test/README.md

 1. Description of data preprocessing:

       In order to analysis generes, we used one-hot encoding technical algorithm to split the generes into numerical variables.
       We split the average rating into two main groups: high and low.
-Afterwards, the data is splitted into training and testing datasets by 2/8 ratios.
+Afterwards, the data is splitted into training and testing

-      Then, we scale the datasets ad we want all training sets as well  as testing set are in standard scale.
+      datasets by 2/8 ratios.Then, we scale the datasets ad we want all training sets as well  as testing set are in standard scale.

 2. Description of feature engineering and the feature selection, including their decisionmaking process.